JBRC-ph/EmpowermentTechnologies/seatwork2.md

 ![3-column-layout](https://github.com/JBRC-ph/EmpowermentTechnologies/blob/master/images/Combination.png)

-Work on this as a homework.
-Please write the code for exercise3.html and style.css on a piece of bond paper and submit next week, September 12.
+Work on this as a homework and submit next week.

 ### Step 7.
 Upload to Github.